Pinlyu3/IReNA-v2/README.md

  </div>

 ## STEP0: Before following the IReNA-v2 analysis pipeline
 The pipeline can be run in R environment.
 We use E14-E16 scRNAseq/scATACseq datasets as example datasets.
-Seurat objects, ArchR objects and Intermediate files can be downloaded in the following link: [Datasets](https://drive.google.com/drive/folders/1BMwEuVM72ThIJj5MwqUAmGuhcvN-WChF?usp=sharing)
+Seurat objects, ArchR objects and intermediate files can be downloaded in the following link: [Datasets](https://drive.google.com/drive/folders/1BMwEuVM72ThIJj5MwqUAmGuhcvN-WChF?usp=sharing)

 ## STEP1: Selecting candidate genes